• Skip to primary navigation

 Instructions

-• About 30 minutes before the corned beef is expected to be done, peel and chop the carrots into large pieces and cut the cabbage into wedges.
+• Meanwhile, about 30 minutes before the corned beef is done, peel and chop the carrots into large pieces and cut the cabbage into wedges.
 Set aside.

-• Serve all together with yellow mustard or Horseradish Sauce (optional).
+• Serve together with yellow mustard or horseradish sauce, optional.

 • Enjoy!